dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 ```
 cd client && npm run start
 ```
-8. Make sure MetaMask points to correct network **AND** has your account loaded.
+8. Make sure MetaMask points to correct network (private network: localhost 8545) **AND** has your account loaded.
 The DApp will likely show an error if you do not connect it to the local test network via the MetaMask dropdown!

 ## For development (upgradable route utilizing ZeppelinOS) - preferred approach: